lpr78/3-Portfolio1/README.md

 <li>Develop a PHP link that supports the form rather than using the Code Institute POST link</li>
 <li>Link the video to a YouTube server and embed, to improve performance score on lighthouse</li>
 <li>Use some animated elements on images as long as this does not impact the performance score on the lighthouse</li>
+<li>Consider colour element in the design phase further, using https://contrast-grid.eightshapes.com/</li>
 <li>Understand further information relating to the Performance measure on the Lighthouse checker</li>
 </ul>